pricob/HotFK/readme.md

 # Welcome to Heroes of the Fallen Kingdom - HOTFK -

 ## Changelog
 ### v. pre-0.0.3a
+- More files removed (some will return later)
+- Better game-loop and events handling

+### v. pre-0.0.2a
 - Older backup files moved to cloud and now require a key to access.
 - Cache removal for multiple folders.
 - Other unused resources removed.